 Dominique Brezinski is a member of Apple’s Information Security leadership team and principal engineer working with the Threat Response org.
-He has more than twenty years experience in security engineering, with a focus on intrusion detection and incident response systems design and development.
+He has twenty five years experience in security engineering, with a focus on intrusion detection and incident response systems design and development.
 Dom has been working with Apache Spark in production since the 0.8 release.

 We approached Databricks with a set of challenges to collaborate on: provide a stable and optimized platform for Unified Analytics that allows our team to focus on value delivery using streaming, SQL, graph, and ML; leverage decoupled storage and compute while delivering high performance over a broad set of workloads; use S3 notifications instead of list operations; remove Hive Metastore from the write path; and approach indexed response times for our more common search cases, without hard-to-scale index maintenance, over our entire retention window.
 This is about the fruit of that collaboration.